kartonfarkas/api_docs/source/suite/contacts/forms.rst

 Querying Customer Forms
 =======================

-Generate a list of all available Suite forms available for use (e.g. registration form in a web page).
+Generates a list of all Suite forms available for use (e.g. registration form in a web page).
-Suite offers simple functionality to create different kinds of forms to collect data from contacts, this is how you see all available forms.
+Suite offers simple functionality to create different kinds of forms to collect data from contacts.

 Endpoint
 --------